technocreatives/cool-cucumber/README.md

 - If a `Background` is present, it is include in all the affected scenarios
 - Data Tables are supported
 - Expressions are supported
+- `@skip` tag will (you guessed it) skip the feature/scenario

 Not implement/tested:

 - Before/After hooks are not supported yet
-- Tags are included as (invisible) comments only for now
+- Custom tags are included as (invisible) comments only for now
 - Doc Strings have not been tested
 - `Rule`s have not been tested